HomeUS Coins1922 Grant Centennial Gold Dollar : A Collector's Guide

 Ulysses Simpson Grant was not destined for greatness, or so it seemed in his early years.

 United States 1922 Grant Centennial Commemorative Gold DollarBorn in Point Pleasant, Ohio on April 27, 1822, young Grant graduated from West Point Military Academy and served with little distinction in the Mexican War of 1846-48.
-Resigning from the Army in 1854, Grant, now married, entered the business world in a succession of enterprises, all of them failures.
-When the guns were fired at Fort Sumter in 1861, Grant the veteran was commissioned a colonel in an Illinois regiment.
-The struggle between North and South would change his life, as it changed the nation’s future.
+Resigning from the Army in 1854, Grant, now married, tried his hand at several business enterprises, all failures.
+After shots were fired at Fort Sumter in 1861, Grant returned to uniformed service with a commission as a colonel in an Illinois regiment.
+The Civil War would change the trajectory of Grant’s life, just as it changed the nation’s.

-His series of victories in battles along the Tennessee and Cumberland rivers brought him to the attention of President Abraham Lincoln, who was forever frustrated with the incompetent and overly cautious commanders who had been leading the federal armies since the outbreak of war.
+Grant was victorious in a series of battles along the Tennessee and Cumberland rivers.
+This brought him to the attention of President Abraham Lincoln, who was forever frustrated by the incompetent and overly cautious commanders leading federal armies since the outbreak of war.
 In Grant, he saw the fierceness and perseverance that was needed to achieve victory.
-Assuming command early in 1864, Ulysses S. Grant pushed his officers and troops to their very limits, but the strategy worked.
-The Confederacy collapsed following Robert E. Lee’s surrender to Grant in April of 1865.
+Assuming command early in 1864, Ulysses S. Grant pushed his officers and troops to their limits.
+The strategy worked, and the Army of Northern Virginia, led by Robert E. Lee, surrendered to Grant in April 1865 leading to the collapse of the rebellion and the Confederacy.

 Lincoln’s successor, Vice President Andrew Johnson, a Democrat, proved too sympathetic to the South to satisfy the Republican Party and was nearly removed from office.
 Sensing a sure winner, the party ran war hero U.S. Grant for the presidency in 1868, and he indeed won.
-A great military leader, Grant was politically naïve, and his administration was rocked by scandal and vast corruption.
-After two terms in office, the weary soldier retired to family life, although remaining an enormously celebrated figure.
+A great military leader, Grant was politically naïve, and his administration was rocked by scandal and corruption.
+Although historians have begun to reevaluate Grant as President in recent years.
+After two terms in office, the weary soldier retired to family life, although he remained an enormously celebrated figure.
 He died at home in 1885, passing into American legend.

 The Grant Memorial Gold Dollar

-Unlike many commemorative coins, which were the subject of seemingly endless debate and revision, the Grant Memorial gold dollar made it to the coin press with relatively little conflict.
-Of course, it helped that the sculptor member of the Fine Arts Commission, James Earle Fraser of Buffalo nickel fame, assigned the task to his wife, Laura Gardin Fraser.
+Unlike many commemorative coins, which were the subject of seemingly endless debate and revision, the Grant Memorial Gold Dollar made it to the coin press with little conflict.
+Of course, it helped that the sculptor member of the Fine Arts Commission, James Earle Fraser of Buffalo Nickel fame, assigned the task to his wife, Laura Gardin Fraser.
 Mrs. Fraser was the creator of many commemorative coin designs, more so than any other artist save for the United States Mint’s own Charles Barber.
 She worked from sketches submitted by the Centenary Memorial Association depicting a bust of Grant for the obverse and his Point Pleasant birthplace for the reverse.

 With Star